ourworldventures/www_ourparadise/content/about/index.md

 ### Our Purpose

 <p>We aim to provide a space in which people feel at home and can create, live, work, heal, taste, learn, and experience.
-OurParadise will be a co-owned space in line with nature which will be fully sustainable and organic.
+Eden will be a co-owned space in line with nature which will be fully sustainable and organic.
 The unique environment around us makes it possible – from Chumbe Island to the mangroves, the beach and sea, the ruins, the botanical garden.)</p>

 #### **Now or In-Motion**